Chapter 6 Exploring a variable pair

 You might have been tempted to look at the regression coefficient, the linear regression formula etc. when exploring the results from CogStat.
 Don’t worry, you’ll have a chance to learn about these in Chapter 14.

-Just like we saw with the variance and the standard deviation, in practice, we divide by \(N-1\) rather than \(N\).↩︎
+Just like we saw with the variance and the standard deviation, in practice, we divide by rather than .↩︎

 This is an oversimplification.↩︎